jjtolton/scryer-prolog/README.md

 - **[PR #3144](https://github.com/mthom/scryer-prolog/pull/3144) RTLD_GLOBAL Support** - Added RTLD_GLOBAL flag support to FFI for Python C extension compatibility, enabling better interoperability with foreign libraries

-### Why Use the Hotness Branch?
+### Why Use the Bleeding Edge Branch?

-The hotness branch is ideal for:
+The bleeding branch is ideal for:
 - **Early adopters** wanting the latest features before official release
 - **Testing and feedback** on experimental improvements
 - **Production use cases** requiring specific enhancements (use with appropriate testing)